nautobot/nautobot/SECURITY.md

 ## Security Announcements

-Join the #nautobot channel in the Network to Code slack for messages about security and release announcements.
+Join the #nautobot channel in the Network to Code Slack for messages about security and release announcements.

 ## Report a Vulnerability